tiago-web/Notes-keeper/README.md

 # React-notes-keeper
-My first completed project using React.
+My first project completed using React fully.
 This project is an interface to store some notes.